openswoole/openswoole/ide-helper/README.md

 [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/openswoole.svg?style=social&label=Follow%20%40OpenSwoole)](https://twitter.com/openswoole)

-This package contains IDE help files for [Open Swoole](https://openswoole.com).
+This package contains IDE help files for [OpenSwoole](https://openswoole.com).
 You may use it in your IDE to provide accurate autocompletion.

 ## Install